 2. Setup your grill

-3. Cook your porterhouse
+3. Grill your porterhouse steak

 4. Rest your steak

-How to make Compound Butter
+How to make compound butter

 Compound butter is one of those things that once you realize how easy it is, you’ll make all manner of flavor combinations going forward.

-Once it is all mixed thoroughly, lay it all out in a line roughly 8 inches long on some cling wrap.
+Once it is all mixed thoroughly, lay it out in a line roughly 8 inches long on some cling wrap.
 Then roll it up and grab both ends of the cling wrap and keep winding and you’ll notice it will start to become a solid log.